Did Your Air Conditioner Freeze Over?

 If you notice that on a hot day your home seems as hot and humid inside as it is outside, you just may have a frozen air conditioning system!

-Your local expert cooling technicians from ServiceMark Heating Cooling & Plumbing can provide a few simple tips that you can use to help determine the cause of the issue.
+If you fail to address this issue quickly enough, your air conditioner may be permanently damaged.
+You can count on your local expert cooling technicians from ServiceMark Heating Cooling & Plumbing to provide a few simple tips that you can use to help determine the cause of the issue.

 Troubleshoot your AC system

 If the filter is a dark color and filled with dirt and debris, it must be replaced.
 The dirty filter could be restricting or completely blocking airflow causing decreased efficiency of the entire system, which could lead to a freeze up.
 In many cases, frozen coils can damage the fan or compressor by overheating them.

 Restriction in airflow from your ductwork or extremely dirty ductwork

 Your A/C system is designed to push and pull “conditioned” air through a balanced and precisely measured network of ducts.
 These ducts allow for optimal airflow, which minimizes the strain and stress on the system.
 When dirt builds up in your duct system, it alters and reduces the amount of air that can freely flow, unencumbered, through the system.
 When this happens, your system runs inefficiently, which could eventually lead to service issues in the future.
 It is strongly advised that you have your unit cleaned and thoroughly inspected each year.

 ServiceMark offers service plans so that you can have peace of mind about your air conditioning unit running smoothly.

 You might have a water leak coming from the indoor unit